Nick Cave on Warren Ellis: "We understand the nature of friendship"

-Nick Cave has shared the secrets of his friendship with long-time collaborator Warren Ellis on his latest entry in The Red Hand Files.
+Nick Cave has shared the secrets of his friendship with long-time collaborator Warren Ellis in his latest entry for The Red Hand Files.

-After being asked by multiple fans about their friendship and songwriting, Cave shared his theory that there are three levels of friendship – essentially those defined by “a shared experience,” “someone who has your back,” and ones who can “bring the best out in you”.
+After being asked by multiple fans about their friendship and songwriting, Cave shared his theory that there are three levels of friendship: essentially those defined by “a shared experience,” “someone who has your back,” and ones who can “bring the best out in you”.

 “None of these levels are mutually exclusive and sometimes you find someone who fulfils all of these categories.
 If you find a friend like that, hang on to him or her.
 They are rare,” he explained.